 The first thing to do is hook up the manifold gauges.
 As shown in the picture, there are three hoses, two gauges, and two valves.
 The left gauge, left valve, and blue hose hook up to the low-pressure side.
 The right gauge, right valve, and red hose hook up to the high-pressure side.
 The yellow hose connects to both sides through the valves.
 To start, make sure both valves are turned all the way to the right / closed.

 There will be two blue plastic caps on two different lines going into the firewall somewhere in the engine bay, typically on the passenger side.
-The thinner line will be the low pressure side.
+The thinner line will be the high pressure side.
 You can remove the plastic dust cap and snap your blue line onto the schrader valve underneath.

 Then, do the same thing on the high pressure side.
 On an r134a system, the valves are different sizes so that you can’t accidentally mix them up.
 This may not be the case with other types of refrigerant.